integromat/vscode-apps-sdk/README.md

 - `clone` - The process, which clones a SDK app from Make into a newly created local directory in your opened workspace.
 - `pull` - The process, which updates or inserts a local component (or it's code) loaded from a remote origin (Make).
 - `deploy` - The process, which pushes/uploads a local component or code to remote origin (Make).
-- `remote`, `origin` - Make.com or similar public cloud Make instance or private Make instance.
+- `remote`, `origin`, `Make` - Make.com or similar public cloud Make instance or private Make instance.

 ### How to clone an app to local files